pacraf/foxess_chint_modbus_bridge/README.md

 register meaning = 0007H = Voltage transformer rate

 All data are signed float32 , BIG Endian, addresses from "0"
+### Bridge
+So it seems that best option will be to put a ESP32 modbus bridge with two separate RS485, between these two and basically:
+- connect **ESP32 as Master RTU** to Chint and PULL all interesting registers
+- connect **ESP32 as Slave RTU** to Foxess to pretend being Chint meter and serve few registers that inverter expects to see
+- connect **ESP32 to HomeAssistant** via WiFi to serve interesting us registers from Chint meter.

 ![Foxess_modbus_bridge_via_ESP32_diagram](./media/Foxess_modbus_bridge_via_ESP32_diagram.png)

+Honestly I would never achieve that alone, but there are great libraries available and in fact writing modbus bridge for our case is only a few lines modification of example provided to [emelianov/modbus-esp8266](emelianov/modbus-esp8266) library.
+I mean here the basic bridge example.
+### Next step is to integrate with ESPhome.
+Again - without good people out there I would not know how to do this, but seeing this example [DirkHeinke/arduinoToESPHome-guide](https://github.com/DirkHeinke/arduinoToESPHome-guide) it looked pretty simple
+After a few days of testing bridge (without ESP)